-Eric Patterson, PhD is Senior Research Fellow at the Berkley Center for Religion, Peace, and World Affairs.
-He also serves as Dean of the School of...
+Eric Patterson, PhD is a research fellow at the Berkley Center for Religion, Peace, and World Affairs.
+He also serves as dean of the School of...

 read more >>